 3. Decide how much tax you want withheld

-If you received a big refund on your 2017 tax return, it may mean your employer is withholding too much tax from your paychecks.
+If you received a big refund on your tax return last year, it may mean your employer is withholding too much tax from your paychecks.

 Decreasing those withholdings might “[give] you access to more of your money throughout the year to invest or pay down debt,” says Fraim, “assuming you have the discipline to actually save the funds.”